schneedotdev/coding-challenges/README.md

 # LeetCode and Codewars Challenges
-This repo contains my solutions to Codewars problems that I have used to strengthen my JS skills.
-Every problem is categorized by difficulty where the lower the number "kyu" the harder the problem.
+This repo contains my solutions to LeetCode and Codewars problems that I have used to strengthen my JS skills.
+Every problem is categorized by difficulty.
+For Codewars problems, the lower the number "kyu" the harder the problem.
+For LeetCode, problem difficulty is listed as "easy," "medium," and "hard"

 ## Current Rank